Submit request or call to make an appointment.

 Learn how the heart beats from Christopher L. Johnsrude, M.D., pediatric cardiologist and associate professor in the University of Louisville School of Medicine Department of Pediatrics.
 Dr. Johnsrude serves as director of the pediatric arrhythmia service at Norton Children’s Hospital.

-At the Norton Children’s Heart Institute, affiliated with the University of Louisville, you will find a comprehensive array of advanced pediatric heart services and compassionate care for children of all ages, from before birth to newborns, kids and teens.
+At the Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, you will find a comprehensive array of advanced pediatric heart services and compassionate care for children of all ages, from before birth to newborns, kids and teens.

 Our multidisciplinary team practices medicine with great skill.
 We use advanced diagnostic and surgical procedures to treat congenital heart defects and acquired heart conditions in children.
 We also provide lifelong follow-up care for adults with congenital heart disease.
 Our heart center truly provides care for a lifetime.
 From diagnosing a congenital heart defect before birth to caring for the adult needing follow-up later in life, we are your heart care partner for a lifetime.